 Moisture Wicking

 I got to test out wool’s moisture wicking capabilities firsthand on a hunt for about a week up at 11,000 feet in the Uintah Mountains in Utah.
 We backpacked in about 3 miles and set up a base camp.
-I’ve pretty much completely ditched hiking bootsOpens in a new tab. for trail running shoes due to the comfort and cost, but this time it came back to bite me.
+I’ve pretty much completely ditched hiking boots for trail running shoes due to the comfort and cost, but this time it came back to bite me.

 We got rained on just about every 2 hours with storms rolling in over the peaks above our heads.
 The rain made the long grass wet, which meant each step was squirting my non-waterproof shoes with cold water.
 It didn’t take long for the water to seep in through my shoes and into my socks.